-When leveraging an underdog public relations strategy to beat a majority leader, it’s not about bringing better weapons (even though it certainly helps).
-It’s about taking on a majority that is stupid, incompetent, dead wrong — preferably all of those things.
+When leveraging an underdog public relations strategy to beat a majority leader, it’s not about bringing better weapons; it’s about having guts and taking on a majority that is stupid, incompetent, dead wrong — and more powerful than you.

 Stupid majorities are to be found everywhere:

 - “Riding a skateboard isn’t a real sport!”
 (Stupid majority vs. Red Bull)

 - “It doesn’t matter how technology looks on the outside!”
 (Stupid majority vs. Apple)

 - “You watch television via cable networks or antennas!”
 (Stupid majority vs. Netflix)